francescogerardomarra/its/modulo26/3_filters.md

     - After the request passes through all filters, it reaches the controller, where the request is processed.
 The controller generates content for the **response** object, such as setting the HTTP status, adding headers, and generating the response body.

 4. **Post-Processing by Filters**:
     - Once the controller has generated the response, the response object travels back through the filter chain.
 Filters can now inspect or modify the **response** before it is sent to the client.
-This is typically where you can perform logging or modify the content of the response (e.g., adding custom headers or logging response times).
+This is typically where you can perform logging or modify the content of the response (e.g. adding custom headers or logging response times).

 #### Use Cases
 - **Authentication**: A filter can intercept incoming requests to verify the presence of a JWT token in the request headers, validate the token, and allow or deny access to the resources based on the token's validity.
-- **Logging**: A filter can log details about incoming requests (e.g., request method, URL, headers, body) for auditing, debugging, or monitoring purposes.
+- **Logging**: A filter can log details about incoming requests (e.g. request method, URL, headers, body) for auditing, debugging, or monitoring purposes.

 #### Filter Chain
 A **filter chain** is a sequence of filters that process a request and/or response in the order they are defined.
 Each filter in the chain can:

-1. Perform its own task (e.g., authentication, logging, etc.).
+1. Perform its own task (e.g. authentication, logging, etc.).
 2. Decide whether to pass control to the next filter in the chain.
 3. Optionally modify the request or response.